 Salade Landaise ($12.50) Frisée/ Duck Confit & Smoked Duck Magret/Fingerling Potato Chips/ Classic French Vinaigrette was a huge salad tower full of greens with a nice chunk of super delicious Foie Gras on top.
 There was a small amount duck meat.
 The potatoe chips and croutons made a crunch balance out the greenery.

 Pork Tenderloin (Early Bird) Bacon Wrapped Pork Tenderloin, Gratin Dauphinois, Spinach Soubise, Apple-Calvados Sauce possessed a chemically after taste that didn’t work for us.
 It was cooked to a fine medium rare.
-On our last visit in November 2012, they did a much better job on this dish.
+On our last visit in 2018, the pork was still a laggard.

 Chapeau!
 SF started strong with very good, friendly service then faded as the dining room filled up, a typical sign of not enough support people.
 On one visit, the waiter was not that knowledgeable about ingredients.

 Having eaten at top tier Gary Danko the day before one visit, made us appreciate how high the quality and value of food is here.
 On another occasion, we dined at Chez Spencer out week after Chapeau, and still found Chapeau to the unrivaled.
 If you like Chapeau be sure to try this bistro in Paris.
 They charge a 4% healthy San Francisco fee.